RuggeroVisintin/SparkEngineWeb/README.md

 You can add more examples in the [examples](./examples) folder.
 In order to correctly serve them, especially if you are having problems with CORS, see the `npm run serve:examples` command.

-or just vissit <https://ruggerovisintin.github.io/SparkEngineWeb/examples> for a ready to use version, updated to the latest release
+or just visit <https://ruggerovisintin.github.io/SparkEngineWeb/examples> for a ready to use version, updated to the latest release

 ## Contributing

 To contribute to the project just open a pull request.
 If you are working on an existing issue remember to link the pull request to it.

-Once opened a core maintinaer will review the PR and eventually approve it
+Once opened a core maintainer will review the PR and eventually approve it

 ## License